sts10/tidy/readme.markdown

             Path for outputted list file.
 If none given, generated word list will be printed to terminal

+    -O, --no-alpha
+            Do NOT sort outputted list alphabetically.
+Preserves original list order.
+Note that duplicates lines and blank lines will still be removed

     -P, --remove-prefix
             Remove prefix words from new list